najikay/llm-debate-arena/README.md

 ## Screenshots

-## 🖥️ Web UI — Debate 1: "FC Barcelona has a Significant Cultural Impcat on Football more than Real Madrid"
+## 🖥️ Web UI — Debate 1: "FC Barcelona has a Significant Cultural Impaact on Football more than Real Madrid"

 ### Main Page — Topic Form & Live Debate